bill2009/lcc1802/lcc42/src/xr18NW.md

  * 17-10-20 SCRT routines in lcc1802proloNW now use clean stack so stack offsets are the same for 1802/1804/5/6
  * 17-10-21 adding option -cpu1805 to put regs 4&5 into variable pool, set CPU value for assembler
  *          changed how -volatile set the regs
+ * 18-01-25 corrected how -volatile set the regs
  *
  * Portions copyright (C) 1999, 2000, Gray Research LLC.
 All rights reserved.
  * Portions of this file are subject to the XSOC License Agreement;